Unveiling Sleep Dysregulation in Chronic Fatigue Syndrome with and without Fibromyalgia Through Bayesian Networks: Materials and Methods

 A Bayesian Network (BN) is a statistical framework that encodes probabilistic relationships between variables and can represent cause-effect relationships under additional causal assumptions~\cite{scutari2021BNinR}.
 These relationships can be learned from data (structure learning), defined by experts (incorporating domain knowledge), or by combining both approaches.
 Represented as a Directed Acyclic Graph (DAG), BNs offer several advantages, including reduced parameter complexity and interpretable predictions—a critical requirement in the healthcare field.

 A compelling feature of BNs is their ability to fix specific nodes (variables) at desired levels, such as the health status (HS) to H or CFS, representing what is referred to as an \textit{intervention}.
-This enables do-calculus and the simulation of causal counterfactuals~\cite{pearl2009causality}, addressing what-if questions such as ours of \textit{how sleep patterns change if a healthy individual were to develop CFS or CFS+FM}.
+This enables do-calculus and the simulation of causal counterfactuals~\cite{pearl2009causality,bareinboim2016causal}, addressing what-if questions such as ours of \textit{how sleep patterns change if a healthy individual were to develop CFS or CFS+FM}.
 Dynamic BNs (DBNs) extend the approach to temporal processes by incorporating dependencies across time, including lagged features.
 This makes them particularly suited for modelling sleep transitions.

-\textbf{Experimental Setup.} Rather than relying only on data-driven structure learning algorithms, we dependencies using expert knowledge, as shown in Fig.~1.
+\textbf{Experimental Setup.} Rather than relying only on data-driven structure learning algorithms, we predefined dependencies using expert knowledge, as shown in Fig.~1.
 This included mandatory (solid) edges encoding the impact of all previous stages on the following ones (in red) and the impact of HS on $S, C, D$ (in green).
-Similarly to HS, the possible (dashed) impact of TSSO ($T$) on $(S, C, D)$ in yellow was considered.
-Further, we hypothesized that transitions in $S$ might be better explained by considering cumulative sleep variables $C$, which naturally depend on $T$.
-Existing work suggested that including stage-duration $D$ (depending on $S$ as red-dashed edges) might boost next-stage predictions (blue-dashed edges)~\cite{yetton2018quantifying}.
+The possible (dashed) impact of TSSO ($T$) on $S, C, D$ (in yellow) was also considered.
+Further, we hypothesised that transitions in $S$ might be better explained by considering cumulative sleep variables $C$ (in orange), naturally depending on $T$.
+Existing work suggested that including stage-duration $D$, depending on $S$ (in red), might boost next-stage predictions (in blue)~\cite{yetton2018quantifying}.

-To systematically evaluate the impact of each variable's inclusion (including BN-lag/order), we used linear regression associating BN-performance (to identify next-stage and HS) with indicators of each variable's inclusion and the lag used.
-Clinically, beyond quantifying the effects of CFS and CFS+FM (HS-node), this allowed us to test whether the cumulative sleep (CST, CRST) better explains sleep dynamics than the TSSO.
-Despite the well-known effect of TSSO on sleep macro-architecture (e.g., higher R-\% in the second half of the night), its influence on sleep dynamics remains inconclusive \cite{yetton2018quantifying}.
+To systematically evaluate each variable's inclusion and identify the optimal structure, including BN lag/order (0–4), we fitted the BN for each possible combination of non-mandatory nodes and their associated dependencies (edges), and used linear regression to associate BN performance (for next-stage and HS prediction) with indicators of each variable's inclusion.
+Clinically, beyond quantifying the effects of CFS and CFS+FM (HS-node), this allowed us to test whether the cumulative sleep (CST, CRST) better explains sleep dynamics than TSSO.
+Despite the well-known effect of TSSO on sleep macro-architecture (e.g., higher R\% in the second half of the night), its influence on dynamics remains inconclusive \cite{yetton2018quantifying}.